-In the table above, the minimum ratios as of December 2016 reflect (i) the 25% phase-in of the capital conservation buffer (0.625%), (ii) the 25% phase-in of the Global Systemically Important Bank (G-SIB) buffer (0.75%), and (iii) the counter-cyclical capital buffer of zero percent, each described below.
+• The minimum capital ratios as of December 2016 reflect (i) the 25% phase-in of the capital conservation buffer of 2.5%, (ii) the 25% phase-in of the G-SIB buffer of 3% (based on 2014 financial data), and (iii) the countercyclical capital buffer of zero percent, each described below.

-Certain aspects of the Revised Capital Framework's requirements phase in over time (transitional provisions).
+Certain aspects of the Capital Framework's requirements phase in over time (transitional provisions).
 These include capital buffers and certain deductions from regulatory capital (such as investments in nonconsolidated financial institutions).
 These deductions from regulatory capital are required to be phased in ratably per year from 2014 to 2018, with residual amounts not deducted during the transitional period subject to risk weighting.
 In addition, junior subordinated debt issued to trusts is being phased out of regulatory capital.
 The minimum CET1, Tier 1 and Total capital ratios that apply to us will increase as the capital buffers are phased in.